 My flight back home is usually in the evening so if you have time, book a massage.
-I like to spend my last day in Bali getting pampered and nothing is like loosening up your muscles before a long haul flight.
-There is an abundance of spas and massage parlors to choose from in Ubud, just like everywhere else in Bali.
-So ask your accommodation to recommend one or pop out on the street and check out a few different places before you choose.
+I like to spend my last day in Bali getting pampered and nothing is like loosening up your muscles before a long-haul flight.
+Just ask your accommodation to recommend one or pop out on the street and check out a few different places before you choose.

 Now it’s time to head home!